-- 1 Fit the lock to the accessory connector housing. - 2 Fit the retainer ring so that it holds the lock firmly to the housing. - 3 Thread the cable from your accessory through the accessory housing, making sure it goes through in the proper direction. - 4 Slide a grommet of appropriate size onto the cable and pull firmly so the cable and grommet fit in place. - 5 Strip and tin the accessory signal wires. - 6 Solder the accessory wires to the correct pads on the accessory connector PCB (refer to Table F-2 for headset connections). - 7 Fit the accessory connector PCB links, if required. - 8 Crimp the cable at an appropriate distance along the cable, approximately in line with the edge of the PCB. - 9 Use needle-nose pliers to pull out the appropriate plugs in the seal and fit it onto the PCB. - 10 Fit the grommet and PCB/seal into the housing and secure it with the supplied screw.
+- 1 Thread the cable from your accessory through the accessory housing, making sure it goes through in the proper direction. - 2 Slide a grommet of appropriate size onto the cable and pull firmly so the cable and grommet fit in place. - 3 Strip and tin the accessory signal wires. - 4 Solder the accessory wires to the correct pads on the accessory connector PCB (refer to Table F-2 for headset connections). - 5 Fit the accessory connector PCB links, if required. - 6 Crimp the cable at an appropriate distance along the cable, approximately in line with the edge of the PCB. - 7 Use narrow-nose pliers to pull out the appropriate plugs in the seal and fit it onto the PCB. - 8 Fit the grommet and PCB/seal into the housing and secure it with the supplied screw.
+Torque the screw to 3in.lb (0.34Nm). - 9 Fit the lock to the accessory connector housing. - 10 Fit the quarter turn tip, and secure with supplied screw.
+Torque the screw to 3in.lb (0.34Nm).